genestack/user-tutorials/source/tutorials/DIE_test/index.rst

 |isoforms|

-You know that in the process of `alternative splicing`_ (when different combinations of exons can be spliced together) a single gene can produce multiple mRNA and protein isoforms with different structures and biological functions.
+In the process of `alternative splicing`_ (when different combinations of exons can be spliced together) a single gene can produce multiple mRNA and protein isoforms with different structures and biological functions.
 These alternative isoforms can differentially affect downstream pathways, cell growth, development and other biological processes.
-Therefore, it’s very important to study alternative splicing events and estimate isoforms abundance in RNA-Seq datasets.
+Therefore, it is very important to study alternative splicing events and estimate isoforms abundance in RNA-Seq datasets.